openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 We also recommend that you "render"/display the basal rates (the blue lines to show what temp basals have been enacted, if any.)
 To do so, select "Default" or "Icicle" from the "Render Basal" pull-down menu in the Settings.

+## How to display OpenAPS purple prediction/forecast lines

+Click the three dots next to your timeframe horizon (3HR, 6HR, 12HR, 24HR) and then enable “Show OpenAPS Forecasts”.

 ### Configure Nightscout profile